j4321/tkFileBrowser/README.rst

     * Improve extension management in save mode

 - tkfilebrowser 2.1.1
-    * Fix error if LOCAL_PATH does not exists or is not writtable
+    * Fix error if LOCAL_PATH does not exists or is not writable

 - tkfilebrowser 2.1.0
     * Add compatibility with tkinter.filedialog keywords 'master' and 'defaultextension'